fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ## Ambiguities surrounding a `let! .. return ...`
 [singlelet]: #singlelet

-Some CEs could be validly desugared in multiple ways, depending on which methods are implemented on a builder (assuming the implementations follow the standard laws relating these functions).
+Some CEs could be desugared in multiple ways, depending on which methods are implemented on a builder (and assuming the implementations follow the standard laws relating these functions).

 For example: